barricklab/seabreeze/JOSS/paper.md

 # Statement of Need

 Evolution experiments are one of many approaches that are used to understand the processes that shape microbial genomes.
 In these experiments, populations of microbes are propagated under controlled conditions for a sufficient period of time to observe evolution in action.
 Then, evolved genomes are resequenced and compared to the ancestral genome.
 We created *seabreeze*, a Snakemake pipeline that automates comparing genome assemblies to predict and analyze structural variation that emerges in these experiments. *seabreeze* fulfills two core needs.
 First, although a wide range of software programs exist to identify structural variation from high-throughput sequencing data [@ahsan_survey_2023], they make assumptions that are only appropriate for eukaryotic genomes and/or are limited by how they compare reads to a reference genome.
 In contrast, *seabreeze* is explicitly tailored for bacterial genome analysis and takes advantage of the benefits of comparing genome assemblies.
 Second, *seabreeze* unites several standalone open-source tools and new custom scripts into a single easy-to-use pipeline for comprehensive bacterial genome analysis.
-Other notable tools for bacterial genome analysis such as like Artemis [@carver_act_2005] and Mauve [@darling_progressivemauve_2010] can detect and visualize rearrangements in bacterial genomes but lack other functionality, such as predicting the mechanisms of structural mutations and annotating what genes they affect.
+Other notable tools for bacterial genome analysis such as Artemis [@carver_act_2005] and Mauve [@darling_progressivemauve_2010] can detect and visualize rearrangements in bacterial genomes but lack other functionality, such as predicting the mechanisms of structural mutations and annotating what genes they affect.

 # Implementation